 Prioritization of data analysis software.
 We are constantly trying to balance the large scope and many requests for data analysis software with the resources we have available.
 Our mitigation strategy is to facilitate collaboration and apply for external funding (see Section 2.7 & 4.5), but easyScience also plays an important part in this strategy allowing us to focus more on UX rather than already existing algorithms.
 We invite the STAP to comment on our current strategy and give advice on how to best prioritize between the different projects, e.g., easyQENS versus easyDiffraction.

+Potential in kind contributions to DMSC.
+We would like advice on how to best leverage in kind contributions for DMSC in a manner that does not negatively impact our progress.

 User journey.
 The SWAP team is interested in advice regarding the proposed user and data journey.
 Where can it be improved and what risks exist with the current design?

 Office situation.
 We would like the STAP to comment on what they think should be considered in relation to finding a new office for DMSC (see discussion in Section 2.5).